 As the Chief Financial Officer, Jacqueline oversees all financial and strategic development for Killer Nashville.

-Joseph Borden graduated from Tusculum College in December of 2014 with a degree in Creative Writing.
+Joseph Borden is the Publications, Logistics, and Office Manager at American Blackguard, Inc., and the Editor of Killer Nashville’s Broken Ribbon: A Journal of the Arts.
+He graduated from Tusculum College in December of 2014 with a degree in Creative Writing.
 Previously, he’s served as Managing Editor for The Tusculum Review and as an advertising specialist for The Hickman County Times.
 He spends most of his time reading and writing fiction—his short story “Hell or High Water” was Editor’s Choice for the 2014 edition of Din Magazine.
+He was also the winner of the 2014 Curtis Owens Literary Prize Competition in the fiction, poetry, and scriptwriting categories.
 His hobbies include playing guitar, singing, people watching, and riding his motorcycle.
-He currently lives in Lyles.
+He currently lives in Lyles, TN.

-Arthur Jackson graduated from Tennessee Technological University in 2014 with a degree in communication, a focus of journalism, and a concentration of web design.
+Arthur Jackson is Outreach & E-Content Coordinator for American Blackguard, Inc., and the Online Editor for Killer Nashville’s Broken Ribbon: A Journal of the Arts.
+He graduated from Tennessee Technological University in 2014 with a degree in communication, a focus of journalism, and a concentration of web design.
 He has previously written for The Lebanon Democrat, The Hartsville Vidette, and The Oracle.
 Arthur spends most of his free time hiking, practicing photography, or at home with his wife and daughter.
-He currently lives in Spring Hill.
+He currently lives in Columbia, TN.

 American Blackguard, Inc. provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, American Blackguard, Inc. complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.